ChrisMcKee1/ChatUI/docs/architecture/application-architecture.md

 # Application Architecture

-This diagram provides a high-level overview of the application's structure, including the Next.js framework, context providers, UI layer, service layer, telemetry, and external systems.
+This diagram provides a high-level overview of the application's structure, including the Next.js framework, context providers, UI layer, service layer, and external systems.

 ```mermaid
 %%{init: {'theme':'dark'}}%%